NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 Lunar Reconnaissance Orbiter (LRO) NAC
 --------------------------------------

+This section will describe in detail how to process an LRO NAC dataset.
+(See also :numref:`lronac_csm` for a ready-made example using a different dataset for which all inputs have already been prepared.)

 The site
 ~~~~~~~~

-This stereo pair covers the Taurus-Littrow valley on the Moon where, on
+In this example we will consider a stereo pair that covers the
+Taurus-Littrow valley on the Moon where, on December 11, 1972, the
-December 11, 1972, the astronauts of Apollo 17 landed.
-However, this
+astronauts of Apollo 17 landed.
+However, this stereo pair does not
-stereo pair does not contain the landing site.
-It is slightly west;
+contain the landing site.
+It is slightly west; focusing on the
-focusing on the Lee-Lincoln scarp that is on North Massif.
-The scarp is
+Lee-Lincoln scarp that is on North Massif.
+The scarp is an 80 m high
-an 80 m high feature that is the only visible sign of a deep fault.
+feature that is the only visible sign of a deep fault.

 .. figure:: images/examples/lrocna/lroc-na-example2_combined.png